What We Do and Do Not Fund

 How much of my grant may go toward indirect costs?

-The indirect cost allowance may not exceed 15 percent of total direct costs.
+For both major and Officers’ research grants, the indirect cost allowance may not exceed 15 percent of total direct costs.

 How much of the budget may be used for the intervention?